CodeFactoryLLC/Public-Projects/README.md

 * Architecture/ASP.Net Add Logging
 * Architecture/XAML Add Logging

+Additionally there are several issues tagged with #HelpWanted if you want to jump in.
+Just post a comment in [any of these issues](https://github.com/CodeFactoryLLC/Public-Projects/issues) to get guidance on getting started from our team.

 ### (Coming soon: Video Tutorials for building your first CodeFactory Automation Commands - Watch this space!)

 ***